davekinkead/thesis/argument.md

 ### Democracy and Justification

-- democracy is the rationalisation of political authority
+- Democracy is the rationalisation of political authority
   - If a proper justification of democratic authority existed, then it would be broadly recognised.
     - democracy is the preeminent form of modern political authority
     - there is a long history of democratic justification